fanil-z/islam-wiki/islam-wiki/docs/source/chronology_main.rst

 **Ibrahim**: Ibrahim is from Iraq, Hagar is from Egypt.
 Hajj was established by Ibrahim.
 Kurban was established by the example of Ibrahim and his son.
 Ibrahim had two sons Iskhak and Ishmael.
 Iskhak became the father of Jewish people.
 Ismail helped Ibrahim to build the Kaaba and became the father of Arab people.

+There is no agreed opinion on how many generations passed from Adam till Nuh, from Nuh till Ibrahim.
+The jewish sources clain that the humanity lived only 6000 years but Muslims don't have this fixed timeline, we can extrapolate. there is scientific evidence that Homo-Sapiens existed for ... and the prophet Muhammad saw said that the distance between me and Al Kiyamah is like distance between my two fingers.
+Arab people didn't even count the years. the calendar was adopted only during the reign of khalif Umar ibn Al Khattab.

 Early Life
 ============
 Ibrahim was born in a house of idolaters in the ancient city of Ur of the Chaldees, likely the place called 'Ur' in present-day Iraq, in which case, the idolaters would have been practitioners of the hypothesized Ancient Mesopotamian religion.